 Early evening pupu (appetizers) are served at sunset, together with daily specialty sangria, wine, and local craft beer.
 Best of all, both menus include an unmatched view of world-famous “Canoes” surf break – the focus of Waikiki’s surf culture for generations.”

-You get access to the exclusive Voyager 47 Club when you reserve a suite or Voyager 47 Club room.
+You can access the exclusive Voyager 47 Club when you reserve a suite or Voyager 47 Club room.
 Both room types are located on high floors and feature stunning views of the white sand beach and crystal blue ocean.
 These rooms also have enhanced bath amenities.
-There is also a dedicated concierge in the lounge for planning and vacation tips.
+The lounge also has a dedicated concierge for planning and vacation tips.

-In the evening, you can grab a complimentary glass of wine or beer out on the veranda along with delicious charcuterie meats and cheeses and little pottery bowls of marinated salmon, meats, and vegetables.
+In the evening, you can grab a complimentary glass of wine or beer out on the veranda with delicious charcuterie meats, cheeses, and little pottery bowls of marinated salmon, meats, and vegetables.
 They describe the evening food and drinks as a “locally inspired tasting menu with pupu platters and specialty draft beer bar, featuring seasonal brews plus local wines.”